gvwilson/thirdbit/src/fiction/bear/index.md

 forget."

 Noxy edged out from underneath the dresser.
-As she did so, Sergeant Dambu stepped sideways to stay between Noxy and the door.
+As she did so, Sergeant Inambu stepped sideways to stay between Noxy and the door.

 They studied each other for a few heartbeats while Noxy dusted herself off.
-Sergeant Dambu spoke first.
+Sergeant Inambu spoke first.
 "Aren't you going to ask me why?"

 "I really don't care," Noxy said bitterly.
 "All I care about is that you're going to hurt a lot of people.
 A *lot* of people.
 And my cloud, too."

-Sergeant Dambu smiled faintly.
+Sergeant Inambu smiled faintly.
 "And all I care about is what's under Fast Lake.
 Muddh's shown me things, things I never knew were possible.
 He found a spirit trap, just a hoop of copper with some wires on it.
 Do you know what it did?
 It let the person a spell was